opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/connect-vscode-to-rhoai-wb.md

 - You should see the selected Kernel in the top right corner.
     ![Remote kernel selected](img/remote-kernel-selected.png)

-- You should now be able to run your Jupyter notebook on the remote kernel.
+- The code inside of your notebook will now execute using the remote kernel on the RHOAI workbench pod.

 - If your workbench uses a Nvidia GPU, you can verify that it is being used in the execution of your notebook by adding a command `!nvidia-smi`.
 You should see output similar to the image below.